Raicilla: The powerful drink of the Jalisco hills

 The production of raicilla has been on a smaller scale, compared to other drinks, such as tequila or mezcal.
 However, its demand has increased in recent years because it has been promoted at various events and in the media.
 The same producers and tavern workers are the ones who spread and keep alive the tradition of raicilla.
 They have organized themselves into cooperatives and have created the Mexican Council for the Promotion of Raicilla.
 They have already applied to the authorities for the "Denomination of Origin".
 For the time being, they have already obtained the legal figure of "Collective Mark" for the protection of the drink, a figure that is found in the Laws and Regulations of the IMPI (Mexican Institute of Industrial Property) in which the norm for raicilla is established.
 In San Sebastian del Oeste, Pueblo Mágico, a cultural festival dedicated to raicilla is organized every year during the first week of April and in Mascota during the second week of December.

 It was originally a local drink.
-Mine workers drank it at the mine shafts, to give themselves the courage to enter or go down into the dark tunnels, always full of dangers.
-Later, it was the cause of joy in the festivities and revelry that were organized in the ranches and towns; it has also been a faithful companion in the hard work in the fields, the sowing, the harvesting; of painful moments and of love break-ups, as well as the result of lawsuits and many other misdeeds.
+Mineworkers drank it at the mine shafts, to give themselves the courage to enter or go down into the dark tunnels, always full of dangers.
+Later, it was the cause of joy in the festivities and revelry that was organized in the ranches and towns; it has also been a faithful companion in the hard work in the fields, the sowing, the harvesting; of painful moments and love break-ups, as well as the result of lawsuits and many other misdeeds.

 Currently its consumption is increasing and it is catalogued as a quality drink, original, exotic, refined elixir, and as the new drink of Jalisco.

-It is also a totally organic, natural, and handmade drink.
-Its flavor is strong and vigorous; its golden color and aroma of green leaves, reminds of the sunny lands of the Jalisco mountains.
+It is also an organic, natural, and handmade drink.
+Its flavor is strong and vigorous; its golden color and aroma of green leaves remind of the sunny lands of the Jalisco mountains.
 Jorge Antonio Dueñas Peña, great promoter of this drink and chronicler of the Magic Town of San Sebastian del Oeste, points out that many myths have been invented about raicilla.
-He recommends leaving aside all those fictions and better enjoy raicilla with the alcoholic strength of your preference -35% to 45%- but always with a pleasant company at your side.
+He recommends leaving aside all those fictions and better enjoy raicilla with the alcoholic strength of your preference -35% to 45%- but always with pleasant company at your side.